Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/04-intro-to-statistics-for-bioinformatics-I.md

 # Introduction to statistics for bioinformatics - Part I

-As we discussed on day 1, bioinformatics draws on knowledge from multiple disciplines.
-To effectively solve most bioinformatic problems, knowledge from each of these disciplines must be applied to address the overall problem.
+Bioinformatics draws on knowledge from multiple disciplines.
+To effectively solve many bioinformatic problems, knowledge from each of these disciplines must be applied to address the overall problem.
 Developing a **working knowledge of statistics** is critical for anyone hoping to solve bioinformatic problems, particularly in genomics.

 In particular, this working knowledge of statistics is required to understand the downstream data analysis methods we employ after data reduction of NGS datasets (e.g. differential analysis on raw gene expression counts).